 - 1/3 cup (60g) mini chocolate chips

-- Divide the batter evenly between 10 muffin cups.
-Bake for 15-20 minutes.
+- Divide the batter evenly among 10 muffin cups.
+Bake for 17–20 minutes.
 Muffins will be lightly golden in color and a toothpick inserted in the middle should come out clean.
 Mine take about 17 minutes.
-Remove from the oven and place pan on a wire rack.
-Allow muffins to cool and enjoy!
+Remove from the oven.
+Allow the muffins to cool for 5 minutes in the muffin pan, then transfer to a wire rack to continue cooling.

-- Muffins remain fresh and moist stored in an airtight container at room temperature for 2 days or in the refrigerator for 1 week.
+- Muffins stay fresh covered at room temperature for a few days, then transfer to the refrigerator for up to 1 week.

 - Freezing Instructions: Muffins can be frozen for up to 3 months.
 Thaw overnight in the refrigerator and warm to your liking before serving.

 - Special Tools (affiliate links): 12-Count Muffin Pan | Glass Mixing Bowls | Whisk | Cooling Rack

 - Whole Wheat Flour: You can use the same amount of whole wheat or white whole wheat flour instead.

 - Applesauce: Feel free to replace the unsweetened applesauce with the same amount of mashed banana or Greek yogurt.
 Or use 1/3 cup (70g) coconut oil, melted.

 - Strawberries: Fresh is best for this recipe, but you can use frozen strawberries if needed.
 For best results, I recommend thawing and patting them dry before folding into the batter.

 Keywords: strawberry chocolate chip muffins